TL;DR:

 AI and ML Impact on Programmatic Advertising

-Based on Epom observations, the advertisers getting the most out of AI aren't the ones automating everything.
-In other terms, they're the ones using it to eliminate busywork while keeping human judgment on strategy, creative decisions, and audience logic.
+AI and automation are handling bid optimization, creative rotation, and audience modeling tasks that used to require dedicated analysts.
+Based on Epom observations, the teams getting the most from AI aren't automating everything โ they're using it to eliminate busywork while keeping human judgment on strategy and creative.

-Growth of Programmatic TV, Podcasts and Audio Programmatic
+Growth of Programmatic TV and Retail Media Networks

 How to Choose the Right Ad Tech Tools for Your Business